 The characteristics of raw-memory access are necessarily platform dependent.
 This specification provides a minimum requirement for the RTSJ platform, but it also supports optional system properties that identify a platform's level of support for atomic raw put and get.
-The properties represent a four-dimensional sparse array with boolean values indicating whether that combination of access attributes is atomic.
-The defaul value for array entries is false.
-The dimension are ----------------------- ----------------- ------------------- -------------------
+The properties represent a four-dimensional sparse array with boolean values indicating whether that combination of access attributes

-Attribute Values Comment Access type read, write Data type Alignment byte, short, int, long, float, double 0 to 7 For each data type, the possible align- ments range from 0 == aligned to data size - 1 == only the first byte of the data is alignment bytes away from natural alignment.
-Atomicity processor,smp,memory processor means access is atomic with respect to other schedulables on that processor. smp means that access is processor atomic, and atomic with respect across the processors in an SMP. memory means that access is smp atomic, and atomic with respect to all access to the memory including DMA.
+Attribute Values Comment Access type read, write Data type byte, short, int, long, float, double Alignment 0 to 7 For each data type, the possible alignments range from 0 == aligned to data size - 1 == only the first byte of the data is alignment bytes away from natural alignment.
+Atomicity processor, smp, memory processor means access is atomic with respect to other schedulables on that processor. smp means that access is processor atomic, and atomic with respect across the processors in an SMP. memory means that access is smp atomic, and atomic with respect to all access to the memory including DMA.